peymanbarca/django-pizza-order-service/README.md

 ### Docker set-up and how to run

-    - docker-compose up -d db
+    - docker-compose up -d postgres_db